laardee/video-preview-and-analysis-service/README.md

 # Serverless Video Service

 This is a serverless event-driven service for creating preview and labels from video file.
+The most common use case could be video bank that contains short or medium length videos that need to be labeled with previews.

 [FFMPEG](https://ffmpeg.org/) is used to create the preview and capturing the keyframes for [Amazon Rekognition](https://aws.amazon.com/rekognition/) labels.

-This repository includes video service and two use cases, upload service for uploading a video file from a browser and Facebook bot backend service.
+This repository includes video service and two example use cases, upload service for uploading a video file from the browser and Facebook bot backend service.

 ## Architecture